 The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
 Staff knew about these and understood their role in the process.
-The significant event procedures were reviewed and discussed with staff as part of the regular practice meetings.

 The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.